baranacikgoz/NimbleMediator/README.md

 ```

 #### Set default publisher (optional)
-Set the default publisher implementation for all notifications.
+Set the default publisher implementation for notifications.
 It is ``ForeachAwaitRobustPublisher`` by default if you don't set it.

 ```csharp